-- 1 Open the Logical Device Table task for the required topology. - 2 Click the Export icon . - 3 Navigate to the folder where you want to save the file.
+- 1 Open the Logical Device Table task for the required topology. - 2 Select the rows you want to export.

+- 3 Click the Export icon

+- 4 Navigate to the folder where you want to save the file.

-4 Click Save.
+- 5 Click Save.

 Selecting all Devices in the Logical Device Table for Export